 As 2020 comes to a close, HR and recruiting professionals are busy preparing their organizations for success in the coming year.
-We recently surveyed the user base of our sister company Recruiterbox to learn what the top recruiting and hiring initiatives will be.
+We recently surveyed the user base of our Applicant Tracking System (ATS) offering and asked what the top recruiting and hiring initiatives will be.

 The survey generated a total of 274 responses.
 Participants were mostly from organizations with 1-300 employees and primarily represented the following industries:

 - Professional Services (15%)